Sharon Mascall

-Sharon Mascall (also known as Sharon Mascall-Dare) is a journalist, broadcaster and writer based in Adelaide, South Australia.
+Sharon Mascall (also known as Sharon Mascall-Dare) is a British-Australian journalist, broadcaster and writer based in Adelaide, South Australia.

+Early life and education

 Born in Hertfordshire, UK, in 1970, she studied Modern Languages at Wadham College, Oxford University before gaining a postgraduate diploma in Broadcast Journalism from City University, London.

+Career

-Sharon joined the BBC in 1993, where she produced and presented programmes for both television and radio, specialising in European affairs.
-In 1999 Sharon moved to Melbourne, Australia, where she worked as a freelance journalist, broadcaster and newsreader for the Australian Broadcasting Corporations's international service, Radio Australia.
+She worked for the BBC as a broadcast journalist and presenter from 1994 to 1999, specialising in European affairs.
+In 1999, Mascall moved to Melbourne, Australia, where she worked as a freelance journalist and broadcaster for ABC Radio and later as a producer and presenter for the Australian Broadcasting Corporation.
 She presented Radio Australia's news coverage of the bombing of Afghanistan in 2001 and the outbreak of the Iraq War in 2003.

-After moving to Australia she also produced radio features for the BBC, and was a regular contributor and columnist for Melbourne's leading broadsheet, The Age.
-In 2003 she moved to Adelaide, where she continued to produce radio documentaries for the BBC and write features for Australia's leading newspapers.
+After moving to Australia, she continued to produce radio features for the BBC and was a regular contributor to Melbourne's The Age from 1999 to 2003.
+In 2003 she moved to Adelaide, where she continued to work as a freelance producer and reporter for the BBC and as a writer.

-On 26 January 2023, she was recognised on the Australia Day Honours List.
-Her award of a Medal (OAM) in the General Division of the Order of Australia was "for service to media as a journalist."
+On 26 January 2023, Dr Sharon Lorraine Mascall-Dare was included in the Australia Day 2023 Honours List.
+She was awarded the Medal of the Order of Australia (OAM) in the General Division for "service to media as a journalist."